 University of Washington East Asia Studies Library

 A nucleus Korean language collection was formed during the Second World War years as an outgrowth of the U.S. Army Specialized Training Program for Korean language instruction.
-Built on that foundation, the collection has since become the second largest among universities in North America running parallel with the very active Korean program at University of Washington, which boasts one of the oldest programs in the States.
+Built on that foundation, the collection has since become the third largest among universities in North America running parallel with the very active Korean program at University of Washington, which boasts one of the oldest programs in the States.

 Check out the Korea Studies Subject Guide, or email Hyokyoung Yi, our resident Korea Studies Librarian!

 Anyone can sign up for the Center for Korea Studies announcement email list via Mailchimp.
 This is a moderated, announce-only, low-volume list (fewer than 10 messages a week) for disseminating official announcements as well as occasional notices we feel may be of interest to those on the list.
 Here’s how to sign up:

 - Click on the following link and register according to what most accurately reflects your relationship to CKS: http://eepurl.com/ip-PE6